CPOMUCL/GPSat/README.md

 # Environment setup

-from the top level directory, e.g. the one containing this file, create a virtual environment named `venv`
+From the top level directory, e.g. the one containing this file, create a virtual environment named `venv`

 `python -m venv venv`